SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

   ```

 * #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
-   1. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNN Executable graph binary in line no: 801
+   1. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNN Executable graph binary in line no: 826
    2. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNNExecutableNetwork.bin in line no: 51
 * #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Update "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.cpp" file
         i.
-Set the path to store the MWNN file dumps in line no: 171
-        ii.
-Update the path to Glow repository in line no: 180
+Update the path to Glow repository in line no: 176 & 193
    2. Update the "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.h" file
       i.
 Set the INVOKE_NNAC macro to 1 in line no: 16
    3. Update "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
         i.
 Set the $EV_CNNMODELS_HOME path in line no: 3
         ii.
 Set the absolute path for ARC/cnn_tools/setup.sh file in line no: 4
         iii.
 Update the path to Glow with MWNN support in line no: 9 & 22
         iv.
 Update the path to evgencnn executable in line no: 10
         v.
 Update the Imagenet images path in line no: 20
         vi.
 Update `evgencnn` to `evgencnn.pyc` if using the release (not development) version of ARC/cnn_tools in line no: 24
    [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.

 ### Configure and Build Glow
 * #### For Release Build
     * `mkdir build_Release`